Iran Nuclear Deal: President Hassan Rouhani Warns Trump

 In April, France, Germany, and the U.K came to the conclusion that the nuclear deal remains the best way of stopping Iran from getting nuclear weapons, a report by Reuters stated.
 However, Israeli Prime Minister Benjamin Netanyahu, last week, pointed out that the deal, which was a significant achievement of President Barack Obama’s presidency, was “fatally flawed.”

-Netanyahu said that Israeli intelligence confiscated hundreds of thousands of documents that revealed Iran continues to work on the nuclear programme.
+Netanyahu said that Israeli intelligence confiscated hundreds of thousands of documents that revealed Iran continues to work on the nuclear program.
 Appearing on various national television channels, including Fox News, he said that it would be better if Trump did not re-certify the deal.
 Netanyahu, however, did not accuse Iran of violating the agreement.
 Instead, he said the deal has certain loopholes that enable Iran to continue working on the nuclear programme at some level.
 The deal also allows Iran to continue some low-level enrichment of uranium and develop long-range missiles capable of delivering a bomb.
 He said the documents also showed that Iran is learning how to develop and detonate a bomb.

-From the looks of it, Trump might consider taking Netanyahu’s advise in the matter.
+From the looks of it, Trump might consider taking Netanyahu’s advice in the matter.

 'This is chilling': Reporter explains how Israeli intel firm tried to spy on Obama officials to kill Iran deal https://t.co/TciypfxH5t via rawstory